 HCC Medicare Advantage Background and Overview

-As a follow-up to our previous article “The HCC Coding Specialist: Benefiting payers, providers, and patients” we now delve in deeper to the background and overview of HCC risk adjustment for the Medicare Advantage Program.
+As a follow-up to our previous article “The HCC Coding Specialist: Benefiting payers, providers, and patients” we now delve deeper into the background and overview of HCC risk adjustment for the Medicare Advantage Program.

 Background on Payment in the Medicare Advantage Program